shababo/plotreader/README.md

 # Plotreader

-Use LLMs to generate and read plots.
-Combine them into a teacher-student pair to improve performance.

-## Problem

-Build a tool that can aggregate information from scientific figures into structured data.
+A tool that can aggregate information from scientific figures into structured data.
 For example, extract the functional properities of different variants of opsins - both natual and engineered.

-## Approach
+### Approach

-### Reader
+#### Reader
 Design an agent that can take in a paper and extract the quantitative results into structured data.

-### Generator
+#### Generator
 Design an agent that takes in a data scenario and paper/figure examples and then outputs structured data, the data plotted into a figure, and several quantitative questions about the figure with difficulty rankings.

-### Curriculum Design

-For now, I'm prototyping independent plot readers and generators, but the original idea was to combine the reader and generator into an RL training loop with the reader as student and the generator as teacher.
+#### Fine-tuning
+The hope is that the generator could potentially create a dataset to fine-tune the reader by simulating fake experiments and comparing the extrated data to the source data in a loss function.
+I'm also interested in the possibility of curriculum design such that the generator starts with easy examples and increases diffulty as the reader's performance increases.

-## Results
+# Results

-### Plot Reading
+## Plot Reading

 Input Figure (from [Machine learning-guided channelrhodopsin engineering enables minimally invasive optogenetics ](https://www.nature.com/articles/s41592-019-0583-8)):